DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

        --data-binary @./sample-data/request1-soap1_1.xml
    ```

-* Injecting a UsernameToken with a password digest, into a SOAP 1.2 message
+* Inject a UsernameToken with a password digest, into a SOAP 1.2 message

    ```
    apigee=https://my-apigee-endpoint